Walter White Jr.

-Walter Hartwell White Jr., also known as Flynn, is a fictional character portrayed by RJ Mitte in the American crime drama series Breaking Bad.
+Walter Hartwell White Jr., also known as Flynn White, is a fictional character portrayed by RJ Mitte in the American crime drama series Breaking Bad.
 Walt Jr. is the son of protagonist Walter White and his wife Skyler.
 He has cerebral palsy, as manifested in speech difficulties and impaired motor control, for which he uses crutches.
 His younger sister is Holly White.

 Character biography

 Season 1

 Walter Hartwell White Jr. is the teenage son of chemistry teacher Walter White Sr. and writer Skyler White, and has cerebral palsy.
 When Skyler tells her sister Marie Schrader that she is working on a new short story with a stoner character in it, she asks her about marijuana.
 Marie assumes that Skyler thinks Walter Jr. is smoking pot, but Skyler insists that she was just talking about her story.
 Marie asks her husband Hank, a DEA agent, to scare Walter Jr. straight.
 Hank brings Walter Jr. to a motel to show how meth has corroded the teeth of a prostitute.
 After Walter White reveals to Hank, Marie, and Walter Jr. that he has cancer, a fact he already shared with Skyler before, Jr. berates him for acting weird and nonchalant about his cancer.
 He also becomes upset at his father's decision of not choosing chemotherapy.
 Over the weekend, Jr. and two friends are waiting outside a convenience store, waiting for somebody to buy them beer.
 The friends run away when Jr. approaches an off-duty cop.
 The cop tells him he got his "first and last warning."
 At an intervention held by Skyler for Walt, Hank, Jr., and Marie argue over what to do.
 While Skyler and Jr. want him to take the treatment, Marie, and later Hank, feel Walt should be given the choice to decline the treatment if he wants; Walt ends the intervention by saying he will not do the treatment.